HisFun2305/homepage/README.md

 Updates button text to "Show Log", iterates through each item in `d.log` (the log for a plan item) and adds each item as a `li` into the tooltip

 ### hideLog
-Gets all `li` elements in the tooltip, and while there are still `li` elements, remove the frist `li` element
+Gets all `li` elements in the tooltip, and while there are still `li` elements, remove the first `li` element

 ### addLog
 Adds a log item to the log list of a dictionary representing a plan item, refreshes the displayed loglist by calling [hidelog](#hidelog-1) and [showLog](#showlog-1), updates [logSwitch](#logswitch-1) to account for the displayed log list, and POSTs the updated plan item with [postJSON](#postjson-1), with a `1` flag to indicate an update operation